JohnPhamous/Intro-to-Web-Dev-React-Make-a-Pokedex/README.md

 > Created by John Pham ([john@pham.codes](mailto:john@pham.codes))

+## Demo

+You can preview what the particpants will build [here](https://upbeat-wozniak-d5421d.netlify.com/).

 ## Participant Persona

 - Has taken an introductory computer science course in any language